amirmasoud-iravani/ai-engineering-school/01_python/README.md

-# Room 1: Python
+# Section 1: Python

-Python is a way to give a computer small, exact instructions.
+Python is a way to give a computer small, exact instructions known as codes.

 ## Lesson order